mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

-## Keychron Q1V2 ANSI STM32L432 ENC11 (with knob) Keymap v2.0.0
+## Keychron Q1V2 ANSI STM32L432 ENC11 (with knob) Keymap v2.0.1

 ## Features:
+- Retains Keychron factory reset (Fn+J+Z) and LED test (Fn+Right+Home)
+    - Hold Fn+J+Z for 4 seconds to factory reset (will clear eeprom but will not remove this firmware)
+        - All LEDs will flash red to show reset is occurring
+        - NOTE: User must use VIA to remove KC_LTTOG custom keycode from Fn+Z (make Fn+Z transparent) before doing factory reset.
+The KC_LTTOG custom keycode will automatically return after factory reset is complete.
+    - Hold Fn+Right+Home for 4 seconds to enable factory LED test
+        - All LEDs will turn bright white
+        -1 Right arrow will cycle all LEDs between white, red, green, and blue.
+        - Home exits LED test
+        - NOTE: Upon exiting, the LED test may overwrite changes you've previously made to LED brightness, hue or saturation

-- Fn+Home enters DFU mode for flashing (saves you from removing the space bar)
+- Fn+PGUP enters DFU mode for flashing (saves you from removing the space bar)

 - On macOS, F3 opens Mission Control and F4 opens Launchpad

 - Caps Lock RGB indicator
     - the Caps Lock key will light when Caps Lock is enabled with the following options:
         - #define CAPS_LOCK_INDICATOR_COLOR [color] in config.h to set the backlight color used for the indicator when Caps Lock is enabled (default: red)